khueue/ducc/report/ass4/report_ass4.md

 The labels are used for global variables.

-`LabelId` is an integer value and starts at 99, denoting that the next free label is `{label, 100}`.
+`LabelId` is an integer value and is set to 99 in a new environment, denoting that the next free label is `{label, 100}`.

+Note that `LastUsedLabel` is preserved when leaving a scope.

+#### CurrentScopeData

 `CurrentScopeData` contains data about the current scope (i.e. function), and has the form: